Synophis insulomontanus

-Synophis insulomontanus, known commonly as the mountain fishing snake or the mountain shadow snake, is a species of snake in the family Colubridae.
+Synophis insulomontanus, known commonly as the mountain shadow snake, is a species of snake in the family Colubridae.
 The species is endemic to northwestern South America.

 Geographic range

 S. insulomontanus is found in Huánuco Region, Peru.

 Habitat

 The preferred habitat of S. insulomontanus is forests on the Amazonian slopes of the Andes in northern and central Peru at elevations of approximately 1,100–1,800 m.

 Behavior

 A nocturnal, terrestrial, and semiarboreal species, S. insulomontanus has been found foraging on the forest floor in leaf litter, and coiled in bromeliads 1 m above the ground.

 Diet

 The diet of S. insulomontanus is unknown.
 Despite the allusion to fishing in one of its common names, there is no evidence that the species eats fish.